 \section{Conclusions}

-In this paper we presented some work devoted to improve linear solver capability of a large scale fluid dynamics code, by interfacing it with a software framework including new and state-of-the-art algebraic linear solvers specifically designed to exploit the very large potential of current petascale supercomputers and aimed at the early exascale supercomputers.
-Our activities were carried out in the context of the European Center of Excellence for Energy applications, where one of the lighthouse codes was the Alya code, developed at the Barcelona Supercomputers Center (BSC) and applied to wind flow studies for renewable production.
-However, this work has a wider impact, and confirms the benefits in using third-party software libraries, developed by specialists, in complex, multi-component and multi-physics simulation codes.
+In this paper, we presented our work on improving the linear solver capabilities of a large-scale CFD code by interfacing it with a software framework, including new and state-of-the-art algebraic linear solvers, specifically designed to exploit the very large potential of current petascale supercomputers and aimed at the early exascale supercomputers.
+Our activities were carried out in the context of the European Center of Excellence for Energy applications, where one of the lighthouse codes was the Alya code, developed at the Barcelona Supercomputing Center (BSC) and applied to wind flow studies for renewable production.
+However, this work has a wider impact, and confirms the benefits of using third-party software libraries developed by specialists, in complex, multi-component and multi-physics simulation codes.

 From Alya’s perspective, the most significant achievement has been obtaining excellent algorithmic scalability thanks to multigrid preconditioners, as shown in the weak scalability studies.
 This allows us to solve much bigger problems efficiently.
 Our first objective for the future is to test the GPU version of \texttt{PSCToolkit}.
 During EoCoE, we have significantly optimized the FE assembly on GPUs, making it four times more energy efficient than the CPU version; integrating a competitive linear algebra GPU package is now the next priority.
-After that, it should be relatively straightforward to have the entire workflow for incompressible flow problems on the GPU.
+After that, having the entire workflow for incompressible flow problems on GPUs should be relatively straightforward.
 We expect to have a much higher number of unknowns for problems running for MPI process when GPU accelerators are exploited.
 Therefore, strong scalability should be much less critical.
 While we have focused on a wind energy problem in this work, we wish to test the solver in other incompressible flow problems in the future.
 Moreover, since the solver is fully interfaced with Alya, it will be interesting to test the suitability of \texttt{PSCToolkit} for other problems, such as solid mechanics or heat transfer.